 Mike Kozlinski is the founder of First Cause Discipleship Ministries: a counseling, teaching and training ministry focused on making disciples.
 He began partnering with LIFE Fellowship in December 2012 and he is present at the church several days per week.

 Mike's heart is to walk alongside people facing various kinds of challenges, so that they can work towards experiencing personal restoration and growth, relational reconciliation and strengthening, and spiritual redemption.

 Mike works with individuals, couples, and families.
 Aside from counseling, he enjoys watching adventure movies, reading theology books, discussing politics and culture, playing sports and making jokes.
 Mike and his wife, Misty, have several children: Stacey (miscarried), Seth, Luke, Abigail, and Zach.

 If there are children around, Kassie is nearby!
 She has made caring for children a very important part of her life.
-Kassie is the Director of Children at Cornerstone Fellowship.
+Kassie is the Director of Children and Teens at Cornerstone Fellowship.

 Melinda currently works as a paralegal in a mid-sized law firm in Florida.
 When she isn't working, she loves to spend time with her family and friends, traveling, and diving into a good book.

 She has compassion for the millions of people who are, or have been, trapped in human trafficking, working globally and locally to love and serve this vulnerable population.
 She’s also involved at her church with the Connect Team and wherever she can serve.